couchbaselabs/couchbase-mobile-ios-app-extension/README.md

 # couchbase-mobile-ios-app-extension
 Simple App that demonstrates how Couchbase Lite can be used as an embedded database with an iOS App Extension.
 Details will be provided in a blog post coming soon.

+** If you would like to support sync across devices, switch to the "syncsupport" branch **

 ## Platform
 - Xcode 8.3 +
 - Couchbase Lite 1.4.1